• Skip to primary navigation

 Hoppin' John is a relatively easy dish to prepare.

 1. First, I cut the sausage into ¼-inch pieces.
-Then, I cooked the sausage over medium heat in my Dutch oven until it rendered most of its fat.
+Then, I cooked the sliced sausage over medium heat in my Dutch oven until it rendered most of its fat.

 This was probably the most time-consuming part of making the Hoppin' John, taking about 30 minutes total!